fraser-lab/plumed_em_md/README.md

   - cd build
   - mkdir /netapp/home/jaimefraser/gromacs-2016.5-bin/
   - cmake ../ -DBUILD_SHARED_LIBS=ON -DGMX_OPENMP=OFF -DGMX_THREAD_MPI=OFF -DGMX_GPU=OFF -DCMAKE_INSTALL_PREFIX=/netapp/home/jaimefraser/gromacs-2016.5-bin/ -DCMAKE_CXX_COMPILER=mpic++ -DCMAKE_C_COMPILER=mpicc -DGMX_MPI=ON -DGMX_USE_RDTSCP=off
-    - Need the RDTSCP off b/c iqint is different subtly than some other nodes!I
+    - Need the DGMX_USE_RDTSCP flag off b/c iqint is different subtly than some other nodes on qb3 cluster! if using in an environment with only one CPU type, delete that flag.
   - make -j 12
   - make install